Mission Fed Loan Options: An Infographic

 Credit Unions exist to serve members, rather than to maximize profits

 At Mission Fed, we pride ourselves on having a reputation of being more personal and focused on the community, and there’s a reason for that.
 When you open an account with a credit union, you become a shareholder.
 Credit unions are not-for-profit financial cooperatives that exist to serve their members rather than to maximize corporate profits.
-Like banks, credit unions accept deposits for savings and checking accounts, offer loans for auto, homes, credit cards and other personal needs, along with providing a wide array of other financial services, including various online and mobile services.
+Like banks, credit unions accept deposits for savings and free checking accounts, offer loans for auto, homes, credit cards and other personal needs, along with providing a wide array of other financial services, including various online and mobile services.
 Credit unions focus on providing a safe place to save and borrow at reasonable rates.
 Unlike banks, credit unions return surplus income to their members in the form of dividends, additional products and services and more branch locations.
 Additionally, fees and loan rates at credit unions are generally lower, with deposit rates generally higher than banks and other for-profit financial institutions.
 When you open an account with a credit union, you become a shareholder.

 Safe, secured and insured